opentracing/opentracing.io/spec.md

 The `Tracer` interface must have the following capabilities:

 - **Start a new `Span`**.
-The caller can specify zero or more [`SpanContext` references](#references) (e.g., parents or sequence predecessors), an explicit start timestamp (other than "now"), and an initial set of `Span` tags. **(py: `start_span`, go: `StartSpan`)**
+The caller can specify zero or more [`SpanContext` references](#references) (e.g., `Follows` or `BelongsTo`), an explicit start timestamp (other than "now"), and an initial set of `Span` tags. **(py: `start_span`, go: `StartSpan`)**
 - <span id="inject-extract"></span>**Inject a `SpanContext`** into a "carrier" object for cross-process propagation.
 The type of the carrier is either determined through reflection or an explicit [format identifier](/propagation#format-identifiers).
 See the [end-to-end propagation example](/propagation#propagation-example) to make this more concrete.
 - **Extract a `SpanContext`** given a "carrier" object whose contents crossed a process boundary.
 Extract examines the carrier and tries to reconstruct the previously-Injected `SpanContext` instance.
 Unless there's an error, Extract returns a `SpanContext` which can be used in the host process like any other, most likely to start a new (descendant) Span.
-(Note that some OpenTracing implementations consider the `Span`s on either side of an RPC to have the same identity, and others consider the caller to be the parent and the receiver to be the child) The type of the carrier is either determined through language reflection or an explicit [format](/propagation#format-identifiers).
+(Note that some OpenTracing implementations consider the `Span`s on either side of an RPC to have the same identity, and others consider the caller to be the ancestor and the receiver to be the descendant) The type of the carrier is either determined through language reflection or an explicit [format](/propagation#format-identifiers).
 See the [end-to-end propagation example](/propagation#propagation-example) to make this more concrete.

 ### Global and No-op Tracers